JTorres87/SuiteCRM_Minimal_Tutorial/README.md

  rm -rfv /var/www/html/devcrm/SuiteCRM-master
 ```

-Go to phpmyadmin and create a Database
+Go to PHPMyAdmin and create a Database
 USERS>add user
-Username: Whatevr you want
+Username: What ever you want
 Host:Local
 Password: Generate one